Silk-Road-Corpus/silk_road_corpus/terminology.md

 -- Terms established by An Shigao only adopted in anonymous texts WITH Adopted AS (
   SELECT
-    DISTINCT term,
+    DISTINCT N.ngram AS term
-  FROM cszjj.terminology_usage
+  FROM cszjj.ngram_counts AS N
-  WHERE document_frequency > 1
+  INNER JOIN cszjj.chusanzangjiji AS C ON N.cjzjj_title = C.title_zh
-    AND attribution IS NOT NULL
+  WHERE C.attribution_analysis IS NOT NULL
-    AND attribution != "An Shigao"
+    AND C.attribution_analysis != "An Shigao"
 )
 SELECT
   term,